VaultaFoundation/docs/native/03_smart-contracts/05_authorization.md

 In blockchain applications this is a key aspect of ensuring the safety of a Smart Contract, and the digital assets that it controls.

-Checking authorizations with EOS++ can be done in a few ways.
+Checking authorizations with Vaulta can be done in a few ways.

 ## Getting the sender